sveltia/sveltia-cms/README.md

 - Optional object fields (`widget:object` with `required:false`) can be manually added or removed.
 If removed, the required subfields will no longer trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.

-### Media library enhancements
+### Asset Library enhancements

-- An all-new media library makes it easy to manage all your assets.
+- An all-new Asset Library makes it easy to manage all your files, including images and documents.
 - You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
 - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
 - You can navigate between the global media folder and a per-collection media folder[^6].